 While customer training platforms can be deployed through the pre-sales and post-sales stages, we will focus here on the two steps immediately preceding and following a sale: the Proof of Concept (POC) and new customer onboarding, both in an online, virtual platform.

 Perhaps the most critical starting point is the mode of presenting the content of your POC or training session.
 The least effective approaches by far are those relying exclusively and solely on passive presentations, painfully reminiscent of a school lecture.
 These include offering a library of videos to watch, with pre-recorded walk-throughs of functions and features.
-As tools, they are great, but not on their own.
+As tools, they are great – but not on their own.
 The second, fairly popular option is certainly better: a video conference or webinar combining webcams and screen share for what is essentially still a passive experience.
 Again, a good start, but they lack genuine two-way engagement.

 The alternative?
 SaaS customer onboarding that includes a virtual training lab at its core.
 This approach provides the benefits of hands-on training, which engages the customer, provides first-hand experience, allows them to work at their own speed (more on that later), and instills confidence that they can handle the user interface.
 A customer POC that features a customized demonstration for the specific scenario takes the demo directly from theoretical to proven.

 Publish an agenda ahead of time, so participants know what they will learn, how long it will take, and perhaps offer them the opportunity to contact you in advance to request additional points to cover.
 This is a way to engage them before you even begin the training or PoC.
 Ideally, even before locking down this agenda, be sure you know something about your audience’s demographics – have they ever seen your software, even for a few minutes?
 Have they used the competitor’s product and thus have a grasp of the fundamental paradigms and lingo?
-Are they reasonably technical, or must they be hand-held through the basics?
+Are they reasonably technical or need to be hand-held through the basics?
 Tailoring to the audience is critical to SaaS training best practices.

 Next, segment the training experience into bite-sized pieces, each with a theme, goal, or focus.
 This simple practice has two key benefits: It provides natural breaks to prevent boredom and loss of focus and provides a sense of accomplishment for participants to feel that they have “mastered” a concept.
 You might even consider administering an “easy A” quiz at the end of each segment to trigger positive feelings of accomplishment when trainees ace them.

 Engagement is all about two-way communication and active interactions.
 There are several ways to keep the customer onboarding process or customer PoC from getting stale.
-Make sure your platform includes a text/voice chat function and encourage participants to use it (either by jumping right in with a keyboard or microphone or by raising a virtual hand).
+Make sure your platform includes a text/voice chat function and encourage participants to use it (either by jumping right in with a keyboard or microphone, or by raising a virtual hand).
 Not only does it keep the audience involved, but it provides new perspectives, answers questions that others may have, and adds “texture” to the discussion.
 When you review the plan for the session at the beginning of the training, ask for any requests that go beyond the official agenda.
 Responses will drive relevance for better attention.

 Whether for post-sales training or a customer PoC, instead of walking through a list of menus, buttons, and other UI elements that demonstrate features, create a story to use throughout the narrative: A real-world simulation with a hypothetical challenge and goal.
 A unified story, instead of fragmented pieces of the puzzle, will create a story to follow.
 After all, you are selling an experience, not a list of benefits.
 Even within a single session, take breaks to ask the audience questions, jump to related, relevant topics, or tell an anecdotal story … anything to let the audience’s eyes rest from following a cursor or arrow across the screen.